-Solicitors support the government in achieving its priorities by providing a broad range of solicitor services.
+Solicitors support the government in achieving its priorities by providing a broad range of solicitor services on high complexity matters.
 Solicitors provide legal and related strategic advice to departments officials, Deputy Ministers, and Ministers on all aspects of policy and legislative development, legal obligations, service delivery, and day-to-day operations.
-At intermediate level, for routine matters, this is done independently.
-For more complex matters, this is done in consultation with more senior lawyers, as needed.
+At the senior counsel level, this is done independently or as a lead, with more junior lawyers assisting.